Northeast India: Religions

+Hinduism is the majority religion in the North Eastern states of Assam, Tripura, Manipur, Sikkim and the faith of a sizeable minority in Arunachal Pradesh, while Christianity is the majority religion in Meghalaya, Nagaland and Mizoram and the plurality faith of Manipur and Arunachal Pradesh.
+A significant community of the state of Arunachal Pradesh follows the indigenous religion of Donyi-Polo.
+Islam has a significant presence in Assam and about 93% of all North East Muslims are concentrated in that state alone.
+Meanwhile, about 30% of India's Christian population is concentrated in the North Eastern region.
+There is a significant presence of Buddhism in Sikkim, Arunachal Pradesh and Mizoram.

 Ethnic groups

-Northeast India has over 220 ethnic groups and an equal number of dialects in which Bodo form the largest indigenous ethnic group.
+Northeast India has over 200 ethnic groups and an equal number of dialects in which Bodo form the largest tribal ethnic group.
 The hills states in the region like Arunachal Pradesh, Meghalaya, Mizoram, and Nagaland are predominantly inhabited by tribal people with a degree of diversity even within the tribal groups.
 The region's population results from ancient and continuous flows of migrations from Tibet, Indo-Gangetic India, the Himalayas, present Bangladesh, and Myanmar.

 Majority communities

 These ethnic groups form significant majorities in the states/regions of Northeast India: